How to Manage Revenue Recognition in Salesforce | With Examples

 However, let's look at pipeline revenue recognition.

-The dashboard chart shows $229K in potential earned revenue this year.
+The dashboard chart indicates $229,000 in potential earned revenue this year.
 The underlying report shows this information by the product group and salesperson.

 Of course, we can see the same information for each quarter or year.
 For example, here's the revenue recognition chart for next year.

-The chart shows revenue due to land next year from opportunities already won.
+The chart shows revenue expected from land next year, based on opportunities already won.
 In other words, the revenue recognition on some deals spans this year and next.

 Tracking Complex Revenue Recognition in Salesforce